LeNiglo/recipe_manager/README.md

 It's a Meteor Application to manage your Recipes (Ingredients and Quantity).

-This is a communal platform, feel free to join !  :3
+This is a communal platform, feel free to join at http://recipe.lefrantguillaume.com !  :3

 # Let's Bake !